GlobeletJS/tile-setter/README.md

 ## Parameters
 The supplied parameters object has the following properties:
-- `context` (REQUIRED): A WebGL context wrapper, as created by the [yawgl][] method `initContext`
+- `.context` (REQUIRED): A WebGL context wrapper, as created by the [yawgl][] method `initContext`
-- `framebuffer`: A framebuffer object, as created by `context.initFramebuffer`, to which the map will be rendered.
+- `.framebuffer`: A framebuffer object, as created by `context.initFramebuffer`, to which the map will be rendered.
 If not supplied, the map will be rendered to `context.gl.canvas`
-- `center`: The initial center of the map, given as [longitude, latitude] in degrees.
+- `.center`: The initial center of the map, given as [longitude, latitude] in degrees.
 Default: [0.0, 0.0]
-- `zoom`: The initial zoom of the map.
+- `.zoom`: The initial zoom of the map.
 Default: 4
-- `style` (REQUIRED): A link to a MapLibre style document
+- `.style` (REQUIRED): A link to a MapLibre style document
-- `mapboxToken`: Your API token for Mapbox services (if needed)
+- `.mapboxToken`: Your API token for Mapbox services (if needed)
-- `clampY`: If true (default), the scale and Y-coordinate of the map will be adjusted to ensure the viewport is not crossing the North or South limits of the world map
+- `.clampY`: If true (default), the scale and Y-coordinate of the map will be adjusted to ensure the viewport is not crossing the North or South limits of the world map
-- `units`: The units that will be used for subsequent calls to `map.setCenterZoom` and `map.select`.
+- `.units`: The units that will be used for subsequent calls to `map.setCenterZoom` and `map.select`.
 Possible values:
   - "xy": Assumes an input [x, y] in global Web Mercator coordinates, with [0, 0] at the top left corner of the map
   - "radians": Assumes an input [longitude, latitude] in radians
   - "degrees" (DEFAULT): Assumes input [longitude, latitude] in degrees
+- `.projScale`: A Boolean flag indicating whether to scale style dimensions by the ratio of the projection scale at each feature, vs. the projection scale at the camera position

 [yawgl]: https://github.com/GlobeletJS/yawgl